stac-utils/stac4s/docs/stac-spec/extensions/layer/README.md

 This extension doesn't require any other extensions usages.
 However, to use it with [STAC API](https://github.com/radiantearth/stac-api-spec/) it would be required to use its implementation with the [Query API Extension](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/query) support.

+Optionally [STAC API Layer extension](../../../stac-api-spec/extensions/layer/README.md) can be implement to retrieve available STAC Layer metadata, and to use the advantage of [STAC Layers static representation](examples/landsat-stac-layers/layers/catalog.json)